zaharidichev/addressbook-service/README.md

 ```

-# Deployment
+# Dependency injection
-Dependency injection has been provided via the standard Cake pattern in Scala.
+DI has been provided via the standard Cake pattern in Scala.
 This allows us to very easily swap out repository implementations in order to do service level tests with mock data

 # Deployment
 Currently there is a live instance of the service running on the cloud.
 You can see the current price levels by doing a GET on: